davified/refactoring-exercise/README.md

 Inspired by [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript) and forked from [clean-code-python](https://github.com/zedr/clean-code-python).

+## The 5 S's of Clean Code

+By James O Coplien (Source: Foreword of Clean Code (Robert C. Martin))

+In about 1951, a quality approach called Total Productive Maintenance (TPM) came on the Japanese scene.
+Its focus is on maintenance rather than on production.
+One of the major pillars of TPM is the set of so-called 5S principles:
+- **Seiri**, or organization (think **sort** in English).
+Knowing where things are—using approaches such as suitable naming—is crucial.
+You think naming identifiers isn’t important?
+Read on in the following chapters.
+- **Seiton**, or tidiness (think **systematize** in English).
+There is an old American saying: A place for everything, and everything in its place.
+A piece of code should be where you expect to find it—and, if not, you should re-factor to get it there.
+- **Seiso**, or cleaning (think **shine** in English): Keep the workplace free of hanging wires, grease, scraps, and waste.
+What do the authors here say about littering your code with comments and commented-out code lines that capture history or wishes for the future?
+Get rid of them.
+- **Seiketsu**, or **standardization**: The group agrees about how to keep the workplace clean.
+Do you think this book says anything about having a consistent coding style and set of practices within the group?
+Where do those standards come from?
+Read on.
+- **Shutsuke**, or discipline (**self-discipline**).
+This means having the discipline to follow the practices and to frequently reflect on one’s work and be willing to change.

 ## Hands-on Exercise

 If you'd like to try out these practices, we've created a [refactoring exercise](./docs/refactoring-exercise.md) which you can follow along.
 Starting with [a jupyter notebook with many code smells](notebooks/titanic-notebook-1.ipynb), you can apply these clean code principles and refactor it to be readable and maintainable.
 The sample final solution can be found in [`src/train.py`](src/train.py).